noahehall/theBookOfNoah/0current/aws/0provisioning.md

     - maximum: duh: but think about it, you dont want to set it too high because a DOS attack can trigger unbelievable costs
   - VPC
   - subnets
+  - load balancing: will monitor load balancer utilization and scale in/out ec2 resources

+    - you need to have previously created an application or classic load balancer
-  - load balancing
+    - for an existing/new auto scaling group click edit and go to the load balancing section
+    - gotchas:
+      - the '`choose a target group for your load balancer`' option is for application load balancers
+      - the '`choose a load balancer`' option is for classic load balancers
+    - create a new target group for a CLB/ALB that targets the instances managed by the auto scaling group
+    - then go to an existing load balancer and click edit rules on the listeners tab
+    - you want to insert a new rule (or modify an existing one) that matches those instances (e.g. path based rule) then sticky (i.e always) forwards to the target group you created in the previous step
+    - now your load balancer forwards to the target group that contains the ec2 instances
+    - you should return to the auto scaling group, and ensure `ELB` health checks is selected under the health checks section in addition to the EC2 health checks

   - health checks: how long to wait before checking if newly launched instances are healthy
   - cloudwatch: collect group metrics to track changes to the autoscaling group over time
   - sns topics: add notifications when scaling events occur

-- scaling polices: define which [cloud watch alarm] events trigger scaling actions; a tool to dynamically control the number of running instances in an autoscaling group
+- scaling polices: define which [cloud watch alarm] metric event thresholds trigger scaling actions; a tool to dynamically control the number of running instances in an autoscaling group

   - autoscaling group > automatic scaling tab
   - scale out: increase capacity